Sex education in India: Opposition

-Advocacy organisations and movements
+Advocacy organizations and movements

 The Family Planning Association of India (FPAI) was established in 1949.
 It was formed with the aim to safeguard the health of women by preventing too many and too closely spaced pregnancies.
 In 1952, it established its first clinic where it provide advice to family planning, infertility, and family counseling.

 The Society for Nutrition, Education & Health Action (SNEHA) was established in the 1990s and is located in Mumbai, India.
 From children's health all the way to sexual assault prevention, it works to promote awareness of women's autonomy, health, and sexuality.

 Talking About Reproductive and Sexual Health Issues (TARSHI) was established in 1996 and is located in New Delhi, India.
 TARSHI works to expand sexual and reproductive choices by operating from an affirmative and rights based perspective - a perspective that is often antithetical to common cultural beliefs.

 Nirantar Trust promotes gender equality, especially for girls from marginalised communities, and was started in 1993.
 By considering factors like caste, sexuality, religion, class, and ethnicity, Nirantar works to develop feminist leadership.

 The Sonagachi Project is a peer education project which was started in 1992.
 It encourages sex-workers in West Bengal to insist on condoms.
 The project has successfully increased condom usage and reduced STD levels among sex-workers in West Bengal.

-On September 25, 2018, Prime Minister Narenda Modi launched the Ayushman Bharat Yojana program- a national program focused on making holistic improvements in India's health care systems by unifying India's various health systems into one program.
+On September 25, 2018, Prime Minister Narendra Modi launched the Ayushman Bharat Yojana program- a national program focused on making holistic improvements in India's health care systems by unifying India's various health systems into one program.
 Under the Ayushman Bharat, the Modi government has stated they are striving for the achievement of Sustainable Development Goals 2030 and see youth as a key demographic to achieve this.